The Pinkprint: Critical reception

-The Pinkprint received generally positive reviews from critics with many praising the production and her personal lyrics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 70 based on 25 reviews, indicating "generally positive reviews."
+The Pinkprint received generally positive reviews from critics, with many praising the production and her personal lyrics.
+Metacritic, which uses a weighted average, assigned the album a score of 70 out of 100, based on 25 reviews, indicating "generally favorable reviews".

 Billboard magazine's Niki McGloster called it "her best album to date.
 Minaj was finally able to out-rap herself and purge issues she's struggled with in private in her most exposed fashion yet".
-Sheldon Pearce of The A.V.
-Club thought that The Pinkprint is "the closest Nicki Minaj has ever gotten to balancing her tendencies".
-Randall Roberts from the Los Angeles Times wrote that throughout the album, "she's intent on channeling her talent to explore and document her many moods.
-The combination is often, if not always, intoxicating".
-In Cuepoint, Robert Christgau commended most of her vulnerable ballads and their "narrative arc", but felt the album is defined more so by the bonus tracks, particularly "Shanghai" and "Win Again", where "Minaj returns to her triumphalist mode prepared to embrace the role of a 32-year-old woman ready for love—even, in both songs, the motherhood she reflects on as the record begins."
-Pitchfork editor Meaghan Garvey said the last series of songs, including the bonus tracks, comprise "a thrilling, confounding six-song set that elevates The Pinkprint from an occasionally transcendent break-up album to something far more intriguing," and added "the album presented Minaj in her most unexpected role yet: a human being."
+In Cuepoint, Robert Christgau commended the "narrative arc" of her vulnerable songs, but felt the album is defined more so by the bonus tracks, as "Minaj returns to her triumphalist mode prepared to embrace the role of a 32-year-old woman ready for love" Pitchfork editor Meaghan Garvey said the album finale comprises "a thrilling, confounding six-song set that elevates The Pinkprint from an occasionally transcendent break-up album to something far more intriguing," adding that "the album presented Minaj in her most unexpected role yet: a human being."